EngAbdelrahmanMagdi/ticket-manager/README.md

 - Responsive design works on desktop, tablet, and phone
 - Uses Tailwind CSS for styling
 - Has translations support
+- Shows empty state when no tasks exist

 ## Project Structure